Harry Marshall (English footballer): Career

-Marshall played for Hucknall Primitives and Bromley's Athletic, before joining Nottingham Forest in 1923.
+Marshall played for Hucknall Primitives and Bromley's Athletic before joining Nottingham Forest in 1923.
 Forest finished just one place above the First Division relegation zone in 1923–24, finishing ahead of Chelsea on goal average.
 They were then relegated in last place in 1924–25, and Marshall moved on to Southport of the Third Division North.
-He scored 27 goals in 54 league games for the "Sandgrounders", and was sold on to Wolverhampton Wanderers at the end of 1926–27.
+He scored 27 goals in 54 league games for the "Sandgrounders" and was sold on to Wolverhampton Wanderers at the end of 1926–27.
 Wolves finished 16th in the Second Division in 1927–28 and 17th in 1928–29.

 He signed with Port Vale for a sizeable outlay in March 1930.
 He was initially a roaring success at Vale, scoring on his debut in a 2–0 win at Accrington Stanley on 15 March 1930, though only made three further appearances in 1929–30 as the club raced to the Third Division North title.
-He regularly made the first team from October 1930, though scored just twice in 24 Second Division appearances in 1930–31.
-He scored three goals in 29 games in 1931–32, including two against Potteries derby rivals Stoke City at The Old Recreation Ground.
+He regularly made the first team from October 1930, though he scored just twice in 24 Second Division appearances in 1930–31.
+He scored three goals in 29 games in 1931–32, including two against Potteries derby rivals Stoke City at the Old Recreation Ground.

 He was sold to league rivals Tottenham Hotspur in March 1932.
 After leaving "Spurs" he played for Birmingham & District League clubs Kidderminster Harriers and Brierley Hill Alliance, before joining Third Division North side Rochdale in 1935.
 The club finished just one place and two points above the re-election zone in 1935–36 and were just three points above the (potential) drop zone in 1936–37.
 He later ended his career in Northern Ireland with Linfield.